mike-lischke/antlr4ng/ReadMe.md

 ## Release Notes

-### 1.1.3 - 1.1.4
+### 1.1.3 - 1.1.7

-These 2 releases contain mostly internal changes.
+These releases contain mostly internal changes and bug fixes.
 The antlr4ng-cli tool dependency has been updated to the latest version and build + test processes has been improved (esbuild instead of webpack, Jest instead of Jasmine).

 There are also some smaller fixes in `Interval` and `ParseTreeVisitor`.
 The latter now has the same implementation as the Java runtime.

+- Fixed Bug #8 Wrong property name, using `numberOfSyntaxErrors` now.

 ### 1.1.1 - 1.1.2